AtomicusChart/Examples/README.md

 We are always here to assist you with any enquiry, either related to implementation of new features or maintenance of the component.
 Please contact us https://atomicuschart.com/contacts/ if any further information is required!

-Download free [demo](https://atomicuschart.com) version to evaluate the functionality of AtomicusChart!
+Download free [demo](https://atomicuschart.com) version to evaluate the functionality of AtomicusChart®!

-In order to assist students in their research activities at the university, we developed the free [Academic license](https://atomicuschart.com/license/academic/) of AtomicusChart.
-Specially developed for educational purposes, the license is a fully-featured version of AtomicusChart.
+In order to assist students in their research activities at the university, we developed the free [Academic license](https://atomicuschart.com/license/academic/) of AtomicusChart®.
+Specially developed for educational purposes, the license is a fully-featured version of AtomicusChart®.